 The sign-up bonus is top-notch

-The Venture card is currently offering —60,000 miles if you spend $3,000 in the first 3 months.
+The Venture card is currently offering 60,000 miles for spending $3,000 in the first three months.
 While the full $3,000 spend threshold might be too high to meet for some cardholders, the value of this bonus is incredible for an entry-level travel card.
 If you redeem for travel purchases, those 60,000 miles can score you $600 worth of flights, hotels, rental cars and more.

 You earn a solid flat rate of miles on every purchase

 Unlike other rewards credit cards that offer more miles in particular categories of spending, the Venture card offers the same 2-miles-per-dollar rate on every purchase.
-This takes all the planning and guesswork out of earning with the card—no need to only pull it out for certain categories of spending or worry about merchant category codes.
-Just swipe anywhere you shop and watch the rewards pile in.
+This straightforward framework takes all the planning and guesswork out of earning with the card—no need to only pull it out for certain categories of spending or worry about merchant category codes.
+All you have to do is swipe your Capital One Venture Card whenever you make a purchase and watch the rewards pile in.

 The great thing about a high flat rate of spending like this is that it suits multiple kinds of cardholders.
 Those who like to keep things simple with a go-to card for all their purchases can count on a competitive rate no matter what they buy.